m-rivera/m-rivera.github.io/research.md

     never an emission of light coming from nowhere.
 Thus, whatever determines AIE will have a lot to do with what happens to the molecule after it absorbs light.
-In this case, the hydrogen moving across the molecule changes a lot about how the atoms move, and can sometime lead to the material losing the energy from the absorbed photon without emitting any photon in return (through heat).
+In this case, the hydrogen moving across the molecule changes a lot about how the atoms move, and can sometimes lead to the material losing the energy from the absorbed photon without emitting any photon in return (through heat).
 This is why we care about 'excited state proton transfer' molecules.
 'Excited state' means after absorption, and a